Why Yahushua the Messiah Had to Die

-Why did Yahushua the messiah have to die for our sins in order for us to attain salvation and eternal life?
+Why did Yahushua the Messiah have to die for our sins so that we could attain salvation and eternal life?

 Many believe they know the answer and point to various passages in Scriptures to demonstrate their understanding of Yahweh’s truth.

-For instance, a common answer given is that Yahushua, by shedding his blood as the perfect sacrifice, forgives and redeems us from our sins.
-The messiah now gives us grace or free gift of salvation and eternal life.
+For instance, a common answer is that Yahushua forgives and redeems us from our sins by shedding his blood as the perfect sacrifice.
+The Messiah now gives us grace or the free gift of salvation and eternal life.

 The frequently referenced passage of Scriptures is from the book of John, which states: